 Dear New Faculty Member,

-A pair of additional scheduling details: first, please plan to attend a required ThinkPad Orientation session (College faculty only); because these laptops, loaded with an unusually broad suite of educational software, are used widely by students, faculty, and staff alike, past new faculty have found those discussions invaluable.
+A pair of additional scheduling details: first, if you’re joining our College faculty, please register for a required New Faculty Technology Orientation session (professional-school faculty will be oriented by your school).
+Because these laptops, loaded with an unusually broad suite of educational software, are used widely by students, faculty, and staff alike, past new faculty have found those discussions valuable.
 Details on how to sign up for one of these two sessions are included in the attached agenda.
-We also ask you to attend a “Fostering Faculty Inclusive Excellence” workshop, a road-tested means of enhancing inclusion and engagement across our entire constituency.
-Your session is scheduled for Tuesday, August 22, from 8:30 am – 2:00 pm in the Lower Auditorium of Wingate Hall.
+We also ask all of you to attend a “Fostering Faculty Inclusive Excellence” workshop, a road-tested means of enhancing inclusion and engagement across our entire constituency.
+Your session is scheduled for Tuesday, August 22, from 8:30 AM – 2 PM in the Lower Auditorium of Wingate Hall.

 Provost and Professor, Politics & International Affairs